Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 Can you pay with a smartphone on public transport in Barcelona?

-During the rollout, some buses are fitted with terminals that can accept contactless payments.
-However, you can only purchase single tickets, and it normally works out cheaper to buy a travel pass, which are available online and at metro, tram and train stations.
+Buses in Barcelona are fitted with terminals that accept contactless payments using credit cards and smartphones.
+The terminal is mounted towards the front of the bus, near the driver.
+However, you can only purchase single tickets, and it normally works out cheaper to buy a travel pass, either online or at metro and train stations.

 Screenshot showing a contactless payment using Apple Pay in Barcelona